chonlei/chonlei.github.io/_pages/cv.md

     {% include archive-single-talk-cv.html %}
   {% endfor %}</ul>

+## Additional Activities
+* 2014 - 2020: Software Designer/Developer
+  * MUSO Ltd., London

+* 2015: Research Assistant
+  * Imperial College London, Institute of Biomedical Engineering

+* 2014: Engineering Technical Assistant
+  * Quattro Plant Ltd., London

-## Service and leadership
+## Service and Leaderships
-* 2020: Departmental Joint Consultative Committee at the University of Oxford.
+* 2020: Departmental joint consultative committee at the University of Oxford.
-* 2016 - 2020: Student Representative for Doctoral Training Centre at the University of Oxford.
+* 2016 - 2020: Student representative for Doctoral Training Centre at the University of Oxford.
-* 2017 - 2018: Student Representative for Computational Biology group at the University of Oxford.
+* 2017 - 2018: Student representative for Computational biology group at the University of Oxford.
-* 2016 - 2017: Committee of the Clarendon Scholars' Council.
+* 2016 - 2017: Committee of the Clarendon scholars' council.
-* Summer 2016: Invited Speaker at the HFPJ College at the University of Macau.
+* 2016: Invited speaker at the HFPJ college at the University of Macau.
-* 2014 - 2016: Committee, Co-founder, of the Macau Student Association, London United Kingdom (MSAUK).
+* 2014 - 2016: Committee, co-founder, of the Macau Student Association, London United Kingdom (MSAUK).